peteroupc/peteroupc.github.io/randomfunc.md

 The [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can generate all permutations of that list.
 However, that method is also easy to get wrong.
 The following pseudocode is designed to shuffle a list's contents.

     METHOD Shuffle(list)
+       // NOTE: Check size of the list early to prevent
+       // `i` from being less than 0 if the list's size is 0 and
+       // `i` is implemented using an unsigned type available
+       // in certain programming languages.
        if size(list) >= 2
           // Set i to the last item's index i = size(list) - 1